Economic Factors >

 ・Youth Groups: The Bank has developed the iLEO Digital Account that caters to young people.
 Through lively, cute and easy-to-understand interface designs, the service provides favorable interest rates for small-sum demand deposits.
 A 2% interest rate is available for demand deposits from NT$100 to NT$120,000.
 Such interest is paid out every month to encourage young people to get into a savings habit.

-・Micro Enterprises: First Bank has partnered with Taiwan SME Counseling Foundation (Taiwan SMECF) in coordination with the government's development policy to support small, medium, and micro enterprises by providing them with financial examination and diagnosis counseling services.
-The plan hopes to elevate small, medium, and micro enterprise customers through comprehensive financial planning, thereby ensuring they are financially sound.
-In 2023, financial examination and diagnosis counseling services were provided to 50 small, medium, and micro enterprises; each year, enterprise seminars are organized to provide overall economic and industry trend analysis to small, medium, and micro enterprises in an attempt to cultivate business insights in business owners.
-In 2023, a total of 5 seminars were organized.
+・Microenterprises: First Commercial Bank has partnered with the Taiwan SME Counseling Foundation in coordination with the government's development policy to support small, medium, and microenterprises by providing them with financial examination and diagnosis counseling services.
+In 2024, a total of 60 small, medium, and micro enterprises benefited as a result.
+In addition, 7 seminars were organized in 2024 to provide overall economic and industry trend analysis to small, medium, and microenterprises, in an effort to help business owners cultivate business insights.

-・Micro enterprises, low income households, residents of remote areas, disadvantaged women: Through the "LEO's Life" blog, we provide professional articles on business administration, investment and money management, industrial trends, and financial knowledge.
-We have also designed and added the "Become Savvy in Money Management in 1 Minute" column to our Facebook fan page, in an effort to help young wound-be entrepreneurs increase their professional know-how at all times, so that they can increase their chance of success.
+・Microenterprises, low-income households, demographics living in remote areas and relatively disadvantaged women: Through the "LEO's Life" blog, we provide professional articles on business administration, investment and money management, industrial trends, and financial knowledge.
+We have also designed and added the "Financially Savvy Leo Club" and "Leo News Flash" columns to our Facebook fan page, as knowledge-based infographics are disseminated.
+We also communicate information relating to wealth management with our official LINE account "Wealth Management Is A Cinch", in order to help would-be entrepreneurs increase their professional competence while implementing and promoting the value of inclusive finance.